How Long Does It Take for Collagen Supplements to Work?

 What Results Can Be Felt When Taking Collagen?

-Researchers haven’t determined how much of a collagen supplement is absorbed and to what degree it is effectively used by the body to generate more collagen.
+Researchers haven’t determined how much of a collagen supplement is absorbed and to what degree the body can effectively use them to generate more collagen.
 More research is needed to confirm the health benefits that may result from collagen supplementation.

 “I tell patients that the jury is still out on taking collagen,” says Cedars-Sinai dermatologist Dr. Ohara Aivaz.
 “If they pick a safe collagen product, there’s probably very little harm from trying it.”